nrwl/nx-workshop/docs/lab22/LAB.md

 #### 🏋️‍♀️ Steps :

-In the previous labs we set-up automatic deployments.
+In the previous labs we set up automatic deployments.
 But everytime we push to master, we're always building and running the deployment scripts for ALL the apps in our workspace.
 As our repo grows, this is not scalable.
 We only want to build